Leopard 2: Armor upgrades

-The Leopard 2A7 features the latest generation of passive armour and belly armour providing protection against mines and IEDs.
+The Leopard 2A7 features the latest generation of passive armor and belly armor providing protection against mines and IEDs.
 The Leopard 2A7 is fitted with adapters for mounting additional armour modules or protection systems against RPGs.

 For urban combat, the Leopard 2 can be fitted with different packages of modular armour.
 The Leopard 2A4M CAN, Leopard 2 PSO (Peace Support Operations) and the Leopard 2A7 can mount thick modules of composite armour along the flanks of the turret and hull, while slat armour can be adapted at the vehicle's rear.
 The armour modules provide protection against the RPG-7, which depending on the warhead can penetrate between 280 mm and 600 mm of steel armour.
 The Leopard 2A6M CAN increases protection against rocket-propelled grenades (RPGs) by including additional slat armour.

-Additional armour packages have been developed by a number of different companies.
-IBD Deisenroth has developed upgrades with MEXAS and Advanced Modular Armor Protection (AMAP) composite armour, the latter is being used on Singaporean and Indonesian Leopard 2 tanks.
-RUAG has developed an armour upgrade utilizing their SidePRO-ATR composite armour.
+Additional armor packages have been developed by a number of different companies.
+IBD Deisenroth has developed upgrades with MEXAS and Advanced Modular Armour Protection (AMAP) composite armor, the latter is being used on Singaporean and Indonesian Leopard 2 tanks.
+RUAG has developed an armor upgrade utilizing their SidePRO-ATR composite armor.
 This upgrade was first presented on the IAV 2013.

 The Leopard 2A4M and 2A6M add an additional mine protection plate for the belly, which increases protection against mines and IEDs.

-On 22 February 2021, the German Defence Ministry agreed to acquire Trophy, an active protection system of Israeli design.
+On 22 February 2021, the German Defense Ministry agreed to acquire Trophy, an active protection system of Israeli design.
 17 German Army tanks will be fitted with the system, with integration planned to be completed in 2023.
+Due to logistical and technical challenges, the Bundeswehr adjusted its initial plans for integrating Trophy into 17 Leopard 2 A7A1 tanks.
+Testing of the first tanks is now expected to conclude by mid-2024, with operational deployment set for early 2025.
+These 17 units, equipped with Trophy APS, will serve as a test platform for future configurations.
+Insights gained from this implementation will optimize production of the Leopard 2 A8, which will integrate Trophy APS into all 123 planned units, enhancing Germany's armored capabilities.